 17-117.
 POTTERY.
 The historical development of pottery as a craft is presented with emphasis on standards for judging the art value.
 Practice is given in modeling by the coil and slab processes and in turning on the potter's wheel.
 Experience is obtained in decorating with incised lines, matt and majolica glazes, and in casting and firing.
-Two hours credit.
+Two or four hours credit.

 20a, b, c.
 ART APPRECIATION.
 This course introduces the student to simple fundamental principles of the space arts and helps him to recognize and develop a sympathetic understanding of these principles at work in his environment.
 There is a study of the simple facts of color and how to use color as a source of enjoyment.
 In addition to illustrated lectures pertaining to the world's art, the student will be given opportunity for concrete expression in the various forms of industrial arts, art crafts, home arts, and fine arts.
 Two hours credit each quarter.
+24-124.
+ART IN THE ELEMENTARY SCHOOL.
+This course presents methods of teaching the arts.
+Practice includes creative art expression, organizing of subject content, and lesson planning for elementary and rural majors.
+Four hours credit.